aalok-sathe/coloring-graphs/README.md

 in this project, we represent a coloring as an integer, which, when converted to base k (for a k-coloring), represents the vertex-wise colors [0,k).

-the library is a WIP, and is being written using Python and C/C++. for documentation, feel free to take a look inside `lib/` and read the docstrings. for examples, see the files in `test/`. for questions, reach out.
+the library is under development being written using Python and C/C++. for documentation, feel free to take a look inside `lib/` and read the docstrings. for examples, see the files in `test/`. for questions, reach out.